LE-WYLT/overcastcommunity.github.io/_posts/2021-04-01-Merch-Shop.md

 Check out the shop at [oc.tc/shop](https://oc.tc/shop/)!

 Unfortunately our stock has been delayed due to the Ever Given ship being stuck blocking the Suez Canal.
-But you can still reserve items and get notified by email.
+But you can still reserve items and get notified by our Discord bot Cloudy.